 • Tourism is the island of Ireland’s largest indigenous industry; responsible for in excess of 4% of GNP in the Republic of Ireland and employing approximately 200,000 people.

-• Tourism Ireland’s international website is www.discoverireland.com; there are 41 different websites, providing information in 19 different languages covering every continent.
-In 2009 discoverireland.com attracted a record 13+ million unique visitors, a +34% increase in visits on 2008.
+• Tourism Ireland’s international website is www.discoverireland.com; there are 45 different websites, providing information in 19 different languages covering every continent.
+In 2010 discoverireland.com attracted almost 12 million unique visitors.